gravo-lan/Anti-Roblox-Scam/README.md

 ## Installation

+1. Download the extension by going to the releases, or click `Code > Download as Zip`
-1. Go to `[your-browser]://extensions`, for example, `chrome://extensions` or `edge://extensions`
+2. Go to `[your-browser]://extensions`, for example, `chrome://extensions` or `edge://extensions`
-2. Turn on developer mode
+3. Turn on developer mode
-3. Click 'load unpacked'
+4. Click 'load unpacked'
-4. Select `Roblox Scam Redirect` in your file explorer
+5. Select `Roblox Scam Redirect` in your file explorer (if you downloaded the source code, you will need to navigate into `Anti-Roblox-Scam-main`)
-5. Click select
+6. Click select

 ###### Compatibility